kevinxh/kevinxh.github.io/_posts/2016-11-11-custom-and-interactive-googlemaps-ios-sdk-infowindow.markdown

 {% endhighlight %}

 Then the custom infowindow successfully showed up when I tap on the markers.
 But, when I tap on the buttons inside of the infowindow, __nothing happens!__ Soon, I found out that googlemap renders infowindow as a UIImage, all interactions are discarded before the view gets loaded onto the screen.
-After that, I searched on google and stackoverflow, but I can only find people who ask this problem not a real solution for it. :(
+After that, I searched on google and stackoverflow, I can only find people who ask about this problem but not a real solution for it. :(

 (Googlemap delegate provides a tap function to detect tap gesture on infowindow, but the function cannot make the buttons interactive as the whole infowindow is an image, so we need to work around that!)